AllenNeuralDynamics/aind-file-standards/docs/file_formats/fip.md

 ### Relationship to aind-data-schema

+The FIP file format documents ROI-based measurements from patch cords.
+To fully interpret this data, additional metadata from aind-data-schema files is required:

-procedures.json documents the relevant fiber probe implantation metadata (stereotaxic coordinates) and viral injection metadata (stereotaxic coordinates, materials). session.json documents the intended measurement (e.g. norepinephrine, dopamine, etc) for each channel of each probe.
+* **procedures.json**: Documents implanted fiber locations (stereotaxic coordinates) and viral injection metadata (stereotaxic coordinates, materials, viral constructs)

+* **acquisition.json**: Documents which patch cords were connected to which implanted fibers during the experiment.
+This mapping is critical for correctly interpreting the data, as the `Fiber_N` columns in the CSV files represent patch_cord_N data, and experimenters may not always connect patch_cord_N to fiber_N (e.g., if a particular implanted fiber is damaged or if a different configuration is needed for the experiment).
+Also documents the intended measurement for each fiber (e.g., norepinephrine, dopamine, calcium) and other session-specific details.

+A standard convention is for patch_cord_0 to connect to fiber_0, patch_cord_1 to fiber_1, etc., but this convention is not enforced by the acquisition software.
+There is currently no method for capturing intentional or inadvertent variances from this convention (again, see [this issue](https://github.com/AllenNeuralDynamics/Aind.Physiology.Fip/issues/40).)

 ### File Quality Assurances